ni/systemlink-enterprise-examples/Python Examples/TestMonitor/DeleteResults/ReadMe.md

 About the example
 -----------------

 This example has two sections.
-The example in the first section creates a single test result and deletes the created result by using delete-result API.The example in the second section creates multiple(five) test results and deletes all the created results at once using the delete-results API.
+The example in the first section creates a single test result and deletes the created result by using delete-result API.
+The example in the second section creates multiple(five) test results and deletes all the created results at once using the delete-results API.